-- Historical evidence generated by economists ranging from Milton Friedman (1957) to Marjorie Galenson (1972) to Marcus Alexis (1971) to Gittelman and Wolff (2004)..... - All find that after accounting for household income, Blacks have a slightly higher savings rate than Whites. - Risk and reward are higher for White investors - Controlling for income, this is not clear. - Access to and tolerance for higher risk investments is clearly correlated with income.
+- Historical evidence generated by economists ranging from Milton Friedman (1957) to Marjorie Galenson (1972) to Marcus Alexis (1971) to Gittelman and Wolff (2004)..... - All find that after accounting for household income, Blacks have a slightly higher savings rate than Whites. - Do White investors have a greater tolerance for risk? - Controlling for income, this is not clear. - Access to and tolerance for higher risk investments is clearly correlated with income.